-You can receive Housing Benefit for up to 52 weeks whilst on remand.
+You may be entitled to Housing Benefit whilst on remand.

 If you have been sentenced and imprisoned, you can receive Housing Benefit for up to 13 weeks, if you expect to return home in that time.

 Keeping your home - Universal Credit